 The Video above explains the Importance of Slow Growth.

-All our Puppies are now being weighed in weekly and you are provided this Growth Chart.
-We are trying our best to slow down the fast growth without under feeding at the same time.
+All our Puppies are weighed in weekly to monitor the weight gain.
+We do our best to slow down the fast growth of large breed puppies without under feeding at the same time.

 The Video above is on the Importance of Slow Proper Growth with Dr. Karen Becker

 Here's a Article by Lonnie L. Davis DVM on the Importance of Proper Positioning

 Now lets go to see what Ed Frawley at www.leerburg.com has to say.